visual-framework/vf-core/components/vf-hero/README.md

 This component should not be used inside of `vf-content`.

-Currently there are now two use cases for the `vf-hero` component:

-### Landing Pages

-For landing pages like the home page, or a location page can take an image (provided by Design) which should be uploaded to [the files site](https://www.embl.org/files) and applied using the custom property available (`--vf-hero--bg-image`).
+The `vf-hero` can take an image (provided by Design) which should be uploaded to [the files site](https://www.embl.org/files) and applied using the custom property available (`--vf-hero--bg-image`).

-The `vf-hero` for landing pgaes make use of the classes `vf-hero--primary` and `vf-hero--1200` to standardise the layout through out embl.org.

-By default the `vf-hero` for landing pages make use of the roundels bacground image.
+By default the `vf-hero` makes use of the roundels bacground image.
 To keep the raw struture of the HTML and CSS the same this is applied using a CSS custom property.
 IE 11 will get the background colour still, but no image.
 This is progressive enhancement.

-The basic HTML structure for landing pages is:
+The basic HTML structure is:

 ```
 <section class="vf-hero vf-hero--primary vf-hero--1200 | vf-u-fullbleed" style="--vf-hero--bg-image-size: auto 28.5rem">